 When considering increases in minimum size limit two factors are reviewed.
 First the size and age reproductive maturity for both sexes and discard mortality.
-A female hogfish reaches maturity at approximately age 1 to 1.5 and a length of 6 inches fork length (FL) to 7.5 inches FL (SEDAR 37 2014).
-Based on the von Bertalanffy growth equation in SEDAR 37, it takes just under three years for a hogfish to grow to 12 inches FL.
+A female hogfish reaches maturity at approximately age 1 to 1.5 and a length of 6 inches FL to 7.5 inches FL (SEDAR 37 2014).
+Based on the von Bertalanffy growth equation3 in SEDAR 37, it takes just under 3 years for a hogfish to grow to 12 inches FL.
 It then takes approximately 6 additional months for a hogfish to grow from 12 inches FL to 13 inches FL.
 This would not be enough time to allow any additional spawning to occur.
 To grow from 12 inches FL to 14 inches FL or larger takes approximately 11 months or longer (Table 2.4.1).
-Increasing the size limit to 14 inches FL or larger would allow the opportunity for at least one additional spawning season, while increasing the size limit to 16 inches FL would allow two additional spawning seasons.
+Increasing the size limit to 14 inches FL or larger takes the size limit to 16 inches FL would allow two additional spawning seasons.
 A 13 inch FL size limit increase would not provide sufficient time for any additional spawning season.
 Therefore, 13 inch FL minimum size limit is not included in the range of size limits to be considered.